wdriera33/PyChain-Ledger/README.md

-# Tokenize
+# Overview
-* Lowercase each word
-* Remove punctuation
-* Remove stop words
+* Create a Record Data Class
+* Modify the Existing Block Data Class to Store Record Data
+* Add Relevant User Inputs to the Streamlit Interface
+* Test the PyChain Ledger by Storing Records

-# Ensemble Learning
+# Recommendations
-* Generate word clouds
+* Add a search bar to find creator_Id with date

 ##  Preparation